rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-06.md

 Miguel Ojeda mentioned that [zerocopy](https://github.com/google/zerocopy) is now the first (third-party) crate they [vendor](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/rust/zerocopy) that can directly generate code in the kernel image \o/.

 The team would also like to have a [runtime toggle in Rustdoc that would let them show private and hidden items](https://github.com/rust-lang/rust/issues/149106) in the documentation.
 Rustdoc can show this information already, but only at build-time using the `--document-private-items` and `--document-hidden-items`.
-[We've opened a discussion on Zulip](https://rust-lang.zulipchat.com/#narrow/channel/266220-t-rustdoc/topic/Runtime.20toggle.20for.20private.2Fhidden.20items/with/606458092), but it's not resolved yet.
+We've opened a [discussion on Zulip](https://rust-lang.zulipchat.com/#narrow/channel/266220-t-rustdoc/topic/Runtime.20toggle.20for.20private.2Fhidden.20items/with/606458092), but it hasn't been resolved yet.

 Finally, Benno Lossin shared an [example](https://github.com/BennoLossin/field-projections-designs/blob/5bb55ed33ad8bbb947be25a0661bbe003c7353c0/examples/simple/src/main.rs) of what field access would desugar to using the Field projection mechanism of places and handles.
 This is important because it lets us validate it on existing field projections (e.g. for shared and mutable references), and see exactly what any proposed syntax for extending this to other kinds of pointers would do in normal Rust code that we ship today.